sf105/sttp-book/chapters/getting-started/testing-principles.md

 Indeed, a very important part of any software testing process is to know _when to stop testing_.
 After all, resources (e.g., money, developers, infrastructure) are limited.
-Therefore, the goal should always be to maximize the number of bugs found while minimizing the amount of resources we had to spend in finding those bugs.
+Therefore, the goal should always be to maximize the number of bugs found while minimising the amount of resources we had to spend in finding those bugs.
 Creating too few tests might leave us with a software system that does not behave as intended (i.e., _full of bugs_).
 On the other hand, creating tests after tests, without proper consideration might lead to ineffective tests (besides costing too much time and money).